Pregnancy, Nutrition | March 24, 2021 | Author: Naturopath

 Blood loss may be due to excessive menstrual bleeding, digestive ulcers or cancer for example.
 Ulceration in the digestive tract may be due to Hiatus hernia (causing irritation on the digestive mucosa (Cameron’s erosions) resulting in bleeding.
-Inflammatory bowel diseases and coeliac disease are examples of conditions that degrade the mucosa of the duodenum and result in decrease absorption of iron.
+Inflammatory bowel diseases and coeliac disease are examples of conditions that degrade the mucosa of the duodenum and result in decreased iron absorption.
 Menstruating women of reproductive age, pregnancy and breastfeeding require significantly increased amounts of iron.

 Whist the reasons for low-iron status is being explored and diagnosed it is important to maintain regular iron intake as directed by your doctor.
 In some instances, injections of iron are suggested to quickly replete iron status.
 Following are some suggestions to help to improve iron status.

 Iron is found in the body mostly in erythrocytes (red blood cells) as the heme compound of hemoglobin.
 It is stored in ferritin and hemosiderin compounds and in muscle as myoglobin.
 It is also found bound to proteins (hemoprotein), non-heme enzymes, involved in oxidative-reduction reactions and the transfer of electrons (cytochrome and catalase).